sax1johno/ghiraldi-framework/README.md

 Ghiraldi (pronounced "gear-ahl-dee') is a component-based MVC framework for node.js apps based on Express.js.

-# I'm on CLOUD9
-If you're interested in working on the Ghiraldi framework, join my public development workspace on Cloud9 (https://c9.io/sax1johno/ghiraldi-framework).

 1. [What is Ghiraldi](#what-is-ghiraldi)
 2. [Anatomy of a Ghiraldi App](#anatomy-of-a-ghiraldi-app)
 3. [Quick Start](#quick-start)